skx/golang-metrics/README.md

 This is a simple library to automatically submit metrics to a remote graphite/carbon server.

-To use it you simply need to add the following import to your application:
+Using this library is as simple as adding the following import to your
+application:

     _ "github.com/skx/golang-metrics"

-This works because the `init()` function will start a goroutine to collect and submit metrics every 10 seconds.
+Importing the library is all that you need to do, because the `init()` function will launch a goroutine to collect and submit metrics.

 ## Sample Application

-The following example shows how little effort is required, the `import` line literally does everything!
+The following example shows how little effort is required, as documented above the `import` carries out the setup and launches the metric-collection automatically.

       package main